biocad-cloud/php-dotnet/MVC/README.md

 dotnet::AutoLoad();
 ```

-This statement works, but the MySql module in this framework will not working as no database connection parameter was set.
+This statement works, but the MySql module in this framework will not working as no database connection parameter is setting up.

 ### 3. Create App for handle http request